llzzasdf89/COMP62542/README.md

 ```
 .
-├── README.md
-├── designdoc //contains the documents of each design pattern.
+├── backend         //contains all the documents relevant to backend
+│   ├── designdoc   //design patterns documents
-└── src //contains the source code of backend
+│   └── src         //source code of backend
+└── frontend        //contains all the documents relevant to frontend
+    ├── public      //static files of frontend
+    └── src         //source code of frontend
+        └── Login   //Login page

 ```
 ### Other issues: